- Academic Advising

 Below are links to forms and applications that are commonly processed by the Business Office.
 Don't see the form you need?
 Please contact the Business Office for assistance.

-Tuition is due the first day of class for the current term.
+Tuition is due the first day of class.
 An account is considered delinquent after the first day of class and could be placed on administrative restriction due to nonpayment.

 There is a 30 day grace period for all balances; thereafter past due balances are subject to an 18% APR finance charge.

 Students participating in the University’s Deferment Program must have their balances paid in full according to the date in the deferment agreement.
 Account balances not satisfied by that deadline are subject to a $100 late fee.

 Students may pay their tuition balance with a MasterCard®, Visa®, Discover®, AmericanExpress®, Personal Check, Cashier’s Check or Money Order.
 Payments can be made online through their MyFranklin/WebAdvisor account with a checking account, debit or credit card information.